The Tomorrow Show: Return to Los Angeles

-In early April 1979, Tomorrows move back to New York City in June was announced as part of Snyder's new contract with NBC.
+In early April 1979, Tomorrows upcoming June move back to New York City was announced as part of Snyder's new contract with NBC.
 Simultaneously with continuing on Tomorrow, the broadcaster signed on to host Prime Time Sunday, a new weekly newsmagazine set to air Sundays at 9 p.m. on NBC, also beginning in June, thus marking his return to NBC's news division following more than two years of solely hosting Tomorrow.
-In order to accommodate this new prime time newsmagazine, NBC further announced plans to move its existing Weekend newsmagazine that had been suffering from low ratings ever since being moved to Sundays.
+In order to accommodate the launch of Snyder's new prime time newsmagazine, NBC further announced plans of moving its existing Weekend newsmagazine from Sundays as the program had been suffering from low ratings ever since being moved to Sundays in the first place.
 The host additionally agreed to do three celebrity interview prime time specials for NBC's entertainment division throughout the 1979-80 season.
-The new deal—under which Snyder would receive US$1 million in annual compensation from NBC—reportedly came following negotiations over a two-year period between the network and Snyder's Hollywood agent Ed "The Hook" Hookstratten.
-With the announcement of the relocation of Tomorrow back to New York, as well as the launch of his new prime time program, Snyder was the subject of a lengthy Washington Post profile by influential television critic Tom Shales with discussion of the seeming dichotomy within the broadcaster's career—being both a newsman and a showman—dominating the piece.
+The new deal—that would see Snyder receive US$1 million in annual compensation from NBC—reportedly came following two-year negotiations between the network and Snyder's Hollywood agent Ed "The Hook" Hookstratten.
+With the announcement of the relocation of Tomorrow's production back to New York, as well as the launch of his new prime time program, Snyder was the subject of a lengthy Washington Post profile by influential television critic Tom Shales with discussion of the seeming dichotomy within the broadcaster's career—being both a newsman and a showman—dominating the piece.